A new body of research is blowing the “lazy stoner” myth out of the water.

 So there you have it.
 Run wild, Arizona.

-Christina Rock is a Seattle-based writer and photographer who occasionally breaks a sweat.
+Christina Rock is a Seattle-based writer and photographer who loves to break a sweat.